evaou/typescript-datastructure-algorithm/README.md

 - dynamic programming
     - bottom-up recursion with one or two dimentional array memorization
 - backtracking
     - rollback change as invalid
+    - multiple partitionings or layouts